MicrosoftDocs/windows-itpro-docs/windows/deployment/update/deployment-service-overview.md

 ## How the deployment service works

 With most update management solutions, usually update policies are set on the client itself using either registry edits, Group Policy, or an MDM solution that leverages CSPs.
 This means that the end user experience and deployment settings for updates are ultimately determined by the individual device settings.
 However, with Windows Update for Business deployment service, the service is the central point of control for update deployment behavior.
-Because the deployment service is directly integrated with Windows Update, once the admin defines the update deployment behavior, Windows Update is already aware of the how the device should be directed to install updates when a device scans for updates.
+Because the deployment service is directly integrated with Windows Update, once the admin defines the deployment behavior, Windows Update is already aware of how device should be directed to install updates when the device scans.
 The deployment service creates a direct communication channel between a management tool (including scripting tools such as Windows PowerShell) and the Windows Update service so that the approval and offering of content can be directly controlled by an admin.

 Using the deployment service typically follows a common pattern:
 1. An admin uses a management tool to select devices and approve content to be deployed.
-This tool could be PowerShell, a Microsoft Graph app or a more complete management solution such as Microsoft Intune.
+This tool could be PowerShell, a Microsoft Graph app, or a more complete management solution such as Microsoft Intune.
 2. The chosen management tool conveys your approval, scheduling, and device selection information to the deployment service.
 3. The deployment service processes the content approval and compares it with previously approved content.
 Final update applicability is determined and conveyed to Windows Update, which then offers approved content to devices on their next check for updates.

    :::image type="content" source="media/wufbds-interaction-small.png" alt-text="Diagram displaying ":::

 The deployment service exposes these capabilities through Microsoft [Graph REST APIs](/graph/overview).
-You can call the APIs directly, through a Graph SDK, or integrate them with a management tool such as [Microsoft Intune](mem/intune).
+You can call the APIs directly, through a Graph SDK, or integrate them with a management tool such as [Microsoft Intune](/mem/intune).

 ## Capabilities of the Windows Update for Business deployment service

 The deployment service is designed for IT Pros who are looking for more control than is provided through deferral policies and deployment rings.
-The service provides the following capabilities:
+The service provides the following capabilities for updates:

 - **Approval and scheduling**: Approve and schedule deployment of updates to start on a specific date
    - *Example*: Deploy the Windows 11 22H2 feature update to specified devices on February 17, 2023.